nekitmm/solar-neighborhood-app/README.md

 # Run the application with default settings
 python main.py

 # Show only stars within 10 light years
 python main.py --max-distance 10

-# Run on a different port
+# Run in fullscreen mode
-python main.py --port 8080
+python main.py --fullscreen
 ```

 ## Data Sources

+Star data is sourced from [Atlas of the Universe](http://www.atlasoftheuniverse.com/nearstar.html).
+Special thanks to Richard Powell for compiling and providing this data (as of 2006).

 The star dataset includes:
 - Star names